Dirac branch-cut modes with relativistic transport

 It can be shown that the continuity of $\psi(y)$ along $y = 0$ constrains the solutions to Eq.~\eqref{eq:bulk_spinor_eq} to a $\Delta\theta$-dependent subspace (see Methods).
 The DBC mode eigenproblem then maps to a two-component 1D Dirac equation, with

 In Eq.~\eqref{dispersion}, the effective mass $m_b$ depends on $m_0$ and the phase dislocation $\Delta\theta$.
 For $\Delta\theta=\pi$, which corresponds to a Jackiw--Rebbi-like sign flip of $m$ across the domain wall, we have $m_b = 0$; for other $\Delta\theta$, we have $0 < m_b < m_0$ (i.e., there is a minigap enclosed within the bulk gap).
 The addition of a phase gradient $v_\theta y$ retains this result, but with a correction to $m_b$ (see Methods).
-Importantly, because $\kappa$ is independent of $k_x$, all the DBC modes have the same transverse confinement length, regardless of where they lie in the bulk gap.
-This property is due to the 1D dispersion relation \eqref{dispersion} and the bulk dispersion relation for guided modes, $E^2 = k_x^2 - \kappa^2 + m_0^2$, from Eq.~\eqref{eq:hamiltonian}; these involve the same Dirac velocity, and combining them leads to Eq.~\eqref{kappa_fixed}.
-Note that this persistent confinement is still dependent on $\Delta\theta$, see Supplementary Information Fig. S1.
+Importantly, $\kappa$ is independent of $k_x$, so all the DBC modes have the same transverse confinement length regardless of where they lie in the bulk gap.
+This is due to the 1D dispersion relation \eqref{dispersion} and the bulk dispersion relation for guided modes, $E^2 = k_x^2 - \kappa^2 + m_0^2$, from Eq.~\eqref{eq:hamiltonian}; these involve the same Dirac velocity, and combining them leads to Eq.~\eqref{kappa_fixed}.
+We will return to this robust confinement property later.

-In Fig.~\ref{fig:2D_Dirac}\textbf{b}, we compare the analytic result \eqref{dispersion} to numerical results obtained directly from Eq.~\eqref{eq:hamiltonian}, obtaining exact agreement for the dispersion relations (left and middle panels) and their $\Delta \theta$-dependence (right panel).
+In Fig.~\ref{fig:2D_Dirac}\textbf{b}, we compare the analytic result Eq.~\eqref{dispersion} to numerical results obtained directly from Eq.~\eqref{eq:hamiltonian} (see Supplementary Information, Sec.~S1).
+We obtain exact agreement for the dispersion relations (left and middle panels) and their $\Delta \theta$-dependence (right panel).